Synchronize users from Azure AD to WordPress

 To prevent the plugin from taking too long to process all users, the size of a batch of users returned should be pretty small e.g. 10 users.
 If the batch is too big, the server will experience a time-out error and processing will stop.
 The size of the batch is defined by the $top parameter, e.g. $top=10.

-After the plugin processed the first batch, it prepares itself to request the next batch.
-To do so, it creates a new WordPress CRON job.
-This job will be processed as soon as WordPress CRON is checking for jobs to execute.
+After the plugin processed the first batch, it prepares itself for the next batch by creating a new WordPress CRON job.
+This job will be processed the next time that WordPress CRON is checking for jobs to execute.
 Since WordPress CRON is not very reliable, we strongly advise you to put measures in place that improve the reliability (see https://docs.wpo365.com/article/135-hooking-wp-cron-into-a-task-scheduling-service for details).
-The plugin will keep creating batches until all users are retrieved from Microsoft Graph (or until an error occurs, in which case the job is stopped).
+The plugin will keep creating batches, until all users are retrieved from Microsoft Graph (or until an error occurs, in which case the job is stopped).

 When the plugin processes a batch of users, it performs the following actions: